Wheat, cultivated on a total area of 2.1 million hectares annually with a

 total production of 6.7 million tons, is one of the most important food

 security crops in Ethiopia.
 However, there is a huge gap between wheat

-Dr. Zewdie Bishaw is a seed technologist and agronomist with over 35 years of experience in developing countries.
-He serves as Head of ICARDA’s Seed Unit, where his research focuses on seed system analysis along the value chain.
-His team conducts applied research on seed science to address constraints and explore alternative seed delivery systems for resource poor farmers in less favorable and remote areas.
-Prior to joining ICARDA, he worked as head of the Seed Processing Department at the Ethiopian Seed Corporation.
+Dr. Zewdie Bishaw is a Seed Systems Specialist and agronomist with over 35 years of experience research for development in developing countries.
+He serves as Head of ICARDA’s Seed Unit, focusing on integrated and sustainable seed system development.
+He conducts research on seed system along the value chain in identifying systemic bottlenecks and suggest possible options for improvement which is context specific.
+Moreover, he and his team conducts adapted research in seed science to address technical constraints in seed production technology and explore alternative seed delivery systems for smallholder farmers and less commercial crops.
+Prior to joining ICARDA, he worked as Head of the Seed Processing Department and Seed Quality Control Department at the Ethiopian Seed Corporation.

-Dr. Bishaw’s expertise includes a broad knowledge of issues to support the sustainable development of national seed sectors in developing countries, and theoretical and practical expertise on a range of issues - from variety development to distribution.
-He has authored more than 111 scientific and technical publications.
-He completed his M.Sc. in seed technology from the University of Edinburgh in the United Kingdom, and a Ph.D. in seed technology from Wageningen University in the Netherlands.
+Dr. Bishaw’s expertise includes a broad knowledge of policy and regulatory, governance and institutional and technical issues to support the sustainable development of national seed sectors in developing countries with in-depth theoretical and practical expertise on a range of issues - from variety development to marketing to adoption and impact.
+He has authored more than 138 scientific and technical publications.
+He completed his M.Sc. in Seed Technology from the University of Edinburgh in the United Kingdom, and a Ph.D. in Production Ecology and Sustainable Conservation (with specialization in Seed Technology) from Wageningen University and Research in the Netherlands.